hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 There are 2 **(Options)** to deploy AWS Services.
 Pick the one that suits you.

-1. [**AWS CloudFormation**](#step-1-option-1-cloudformation-deployment).
-We'll guide you through the setup step by step.
+1. [**AWS CloudFormation**.](#step-1-option-1-cloudformation-deployment)We'll guide you through the setup step by step.
 You will need to setup Azure resources prior to deployment.
-2. [**Hashicorp Terraform**](#step-1-option-2-terraform-deployment).
-You will need to be familiar with Terraform and have an existing deployment pipeline.
+2. [**Hashicorp Terraform**.](#step-1-option-2-terraform-deployment) You will need to be familiar with Terraform and have an existing deployment pipeline.
 We include a sample template for Azure resources.

 {{% notice note %}}
 If you encounter an error during the lab, head over to the [Observability and Troubleshooting](../3_common_tasks)section.